Tax season security is just one more thing to worry about.

 Tax time can be stressful, and dealing with the CRA equally so.
 The CRA, however, will never bully, harass, or intimidate you.
 The CRA wants to keep your personal information and finances secure, and they provide a number of resources to help you.
 We’ve compiled them here, along with advice on how to stay secure this tax season.
+(We also have more tips about how you can be proactive about security during tax season here.)

 Beyond the information found in the CAFC’s Little Black Book of Scams, there are telltale signs of scammers.
 Callers who insist you take immediate action are very likely to be scammers.
 Any caller who requests gift cards, Bitcoin, or other unusual payment methods are definitely scammers- the CRA does not want your iTunes card.
 The CRA will also not text message you, nor ask for personal information that does not pertain to your tax return.
 When in doubt, ask yourself these critical questions: